 While sexual assault advocates have hailed the actions of the Pennsylvania district attorney’s office, these charges do not include the dozens of other women who have accused Cosby of raping them over the course of several decades.
 Many of these allegations only came to light recently, after a viral 2014 stand-up routine from Hannibal Buress brought Cosby’s dubious history back into the media spotlight.

 This kind of domino effect is not uncommon with high-profile cases involving alleged serial sexual assaulters.
 In November, after porn performer Stoya tweeted that her ex-boyfriend and fellow performer James Deen had raped her, several others came forward with similar accusations.
 Other women have turned to Facebook to name men known to be predators within niche communities.
-The mass adoption of social media, combined with increased awareness, has put us on the precipice of a new moment.
 It’s impossible to deny that the mass adoption of social media, combined with increased awareness around issues of sexual assault and media attention, has put us on the precipice of a new moment.
 But what kind of moment is it, exactly–and will it actually make a long-term difference in the fight against rape?

 At first glance, it might make sense to position these women as vigilantes, using their online platforms to take action against rapists and mete out justice to the men who hurt women.
 And it’s certainly true that online outings can yield IRL results: the fallout from Stoya’s tweet led multiple companies to sever ties with the popular performer, and opened up a discussion about safety and consent within the adult industry.
 In the best of circumstances, online outings can remove the shields that have protected serial predators, rendering their communities safer and hopefully better prepared to deal with future predators in their midst.